YaTingChang0620/site/about.md

 I tell story with data and like to help people make better decision!
 I am from Taiwan and currenlty live in Pittsburgh, studying for a Master's degree.</p>

 <p>My strength lies in Statistical Analysis, Exploratory Data Analysis and Programming in R.
-Things I found interesting: Supervised Learning including Regression and Tree-Based Methods Things I want to learn more: Natural Language Processing and Clustering</p>
+Things I found interesting are Supervised Learning including Regression and Tree-Based Methods.
+And things I want to learn more are Natural Language Processing and Clustering.</p>

 <p>Previously, I worked in the advertising and health supplement industries and focused on analyzing customer behavior
 in the digital world.
 Two years ago out of curiousity, I joined a side project in the data for social good program, a turning point that I decided to shift my career into the data science world.</p>